Copyright ©2001-2021 Marshall Rendina. All rights reserved.

 Music is selected for handheld devices, participants must find partners with matching music by movement alone.
 Levels of playback and music selections may vary.

 2006 Text Piece

-Text instructions for a piece, performed at Berklee in 2006 on Two Pianos.
+Text instructions for an early piece.
+Performed at Berklee in 2006 on two pianos.

 2006 Generative Music